Twitch is where millions of people come together live every day to chat, interact, and make their own entertainment together.

-When Twitch was looking to overhaul their next-gen console apps with a revamped UI and increased performance, they brought the You.i Engine One SDK in-house to develop a uniform, cross-platform experience across PS4, Xbox One, and Android TV.
+When Twitch was looking to overhaul their next-gen console apps with a revamped UI and increased performance, they brought the You.i Engine One SDK in-house to develop a uniform, cross-platform experience across PS4 and Xbox One.
+The same codebase used to deploy on console has since been extended to Apple TV, Android TV, and Amazon Fire TV.

 Backed by an active community of streamers and viewers, a real-time chat integration is a non-negotiable in any Twitch app.
 You.i Engine One’s list view implementation enables layouts to interlace text and images without complex position calculation.
 In other words: emotes are NBD.